-On August 23, we will briefly discuss the history of and policy justifications for the estate tax before diving into an overview of its structure.
-For background for this discussion, please read the excerpt from Charitable Contributions in an Ideal Estate Tax and the excerpt from Federal Estate and Gift Taxation in a Nutshell (both on TWEN).
-You may skim the article excerpt, but read the Nutshell more carefully, as it will also give you context for tackling questions 1 and 2.
+On August 28, we will briefly discuss the history of and policy justifications for the estate tax before diving into an overview of its structure.
+For background for this discussion, please read the excerpts from Charitable Contributions in an Ideal Estate Tax, Straight Talk about the Estate Tax, and The Moral Case against the Death Tax (all on TWEN).
+You should look at these closely enough to get a flavor for the arguments for and against the estate tax, but you do not need to do a detailed read.
+Although not required, if you are interested in the political drama behind the estate tax, you may enjoy reading The Politics and Policy of the Estate Tax, which I have also posted.

 After that, please do question 1, using the approach described in the Note on Calculating Estate and Gift Tax Liability (also on TWEN).
-For question 1, you should also read the sections of the supplement to Stephens Lind indicated below, as well as the assigned Code sections.
-Here's what I think will be most efficient: Look at the Note and Stephens Lind, and then see how the Code matches up to them.
-The Nutshell may also help you make sense of what is going on.
+For question 1, you should also read the sections of Willbanks indicated below, as well as the Nutshell excerpt and the assigned Code sections.
+Here's what I think will be most efficient: Look at the Nutshell, Willbanks, and the Note to see how they match up to each other.
+Then match the Code up to everything you have read.
 Don't look at the Code until you have a sense from the other readings of what the Code is trying to accomplish.

-On August 25, we will tie up any loose ends from question 1 and do question 2.
+On August 30, we will tie up any loose ends from question 1 and do question 2.